brucemckenney/spi-eeprom-mspm0/README-c1104.md

 Polling  (busy-waiting) is used rather than interrupts.
 This is because only sysconfig knows the ISR name.
 Also, SPI rarely benefits from interrupts.

-This was tested using a M95P32.
-This device uses a 3-byte address.
+This was tested using a M95P32 and an MB85RS1 (FRAM).
+These devices use a 3-byte address.
 To use a smaller device (shorter address) change the definitions of EEP_ADDRBITS and EEP_PAGESIZE accordingly.

 ## DMA